-After fighting our way through lockdown, shortage of materials, restricted working schedules, we are nearing completion.
+After fighting our way through lockdown, shortage of materials, restricted working schedules, we are nearing completion of Sackville Street.
 Our interior designer (Mrs CT), spent most of last night dressing the property in readiness for marketing pictures this morning.
 More to follow

 These really are unprecedented times.
 COVID-19 stops work and play for that matter.
 No one could have predicted this total change, hopefully temporary, in the way we live.
 As developers, we not only have a duty to look after ourselves and family but also those involved in our current developments.